birdneststream/asciibird/README.md

   * ASCII right click

 * Review encodings check on file import - UTF8 vs Latin something

+## AFTER the above stuff is done

+* Warning to the user for width and clipping
+ * Optimise the export code to use less chars
 # Keyboard Shortcuts

 ## ASCII Editing